kentv0/devop-projects/infrastructure/README.md

 2. Admin login
     * Go to the web interface
         * http://localhost/
         * It may take a long time to start up.
-You can track this process with the command:
+You can track status with the command:
             ```tcsh
             $ sudo docker logs -f gitlab
             ```